owenBeresford/extra-panda/README.md

 - Assuming this project is frozen on feature completion, I do not need an installer.
 I will manually copy 1 compiled file to the static-host local-image.
 - I have used a short term solution to minification, as I need to move forward.
 - As far as Vite is a _code bundler_, I need to make all these separate outcome files as separate configs.
 I probably can reduce the amount of configs duplication at a later date.
 To repeat for clarity, each generated file is a separate file to syntax high-lighting for other languages.
 Note again, CSS syntax highlighting isn't perfect.
-- There are some pages that I will need to retire or use CDN to host.
+- There are some pages that I will need to retire or use CDN to host needed libraries.
 - There isn't much logging, but logging is held to a wrapper, so I could jump to a centralised log (such as ELK) if I need to in future.
+- My code has complex/ unexpected behaviour if you change the DOM/ document object without changing state.
+This shouldn't be an issue outside of tests, as this code doesn't support SSR presently.
 - Minor gain for Google, I made the sliding window feature in Adjacent module this time, as I have more articles in each group.
 This means unnecessary (not-rendered) nodes are not added to the HTML.
 My rebuild of the Adjacent HTML is also smaller.
 - OLD TECH::
   - first bundle: 1MB flat